Nodewood/cli/README.md

 - Updates `nodewood new` command to work with Docker.
 - Adds `--skip-check` option to `nodewood new`.
 - Fixes `--overwrite` option for `nodewood new` so that it doesn't empty directory first.
+- Updates `nodewood migrate` and `nodewood rollback` commands to work with Docker.

 ### 0.8.5